walac/walac.github.io/_posts/2015-01-03-mercurial-for-git-lovers.md

 [Mozilla](http://www.mozilla.org) I have given [Mercurial](http://mercurial.selenic.com/) a try.
 I must say that migrating from [Subversion](https://subversion.apache.org/) to git was far less painful than from git to Mercurial.
-I think there a few reasons to that:
+I think there are a few reasons for that:

 * When I started to learn git, I started it with [PyUSB](http://walac.github.io/pyusb), a small personal project that was on its